Jasper-Dev/Inholland-P4.4-Parallel-Distributed-Processing-Assignments/Assignment-1/Assignment-A/README.md

 In this chapter, you can find the SQL query and the Python code used to answer assignment-1A aswell as the explanation for the Python code in the form of commands.

 The results and screenshots of those results can be found in chapter [4.
-Screenshots & Results](#4.)
+Results & Screenshots](#4.)

 ### <a name="3.1."></a>**3.1.
 Hive query**